Keith Floyd

-Keith Floyd (28 December 1943 – 14 September 2009) was a British celebrity cook, restaurateur, television personality and "gastronaut" who hosted cooking shows for the BBC and published many books combining cookery and travel.
+Keith Floyd (28 December 1943 – 14 September 2009) was an English celebrity cook, restaurateur, television personality and "gastronaut" who hosted cooking shows for the BBC and published many books combining cookery and travel.
 On television, his eccentric style of presentation – usually drinking wine as he cooked and talking to his crew – endeared him to millions of viewers worldwide.

 Early life

 Floyd was born at Folly Farm, Sulhamstead, near Reading, Berkshire, on 28 December 1943 to Sydney Albert Floyd (1915–1985) and Winifred Phyllis Lorraine, née Margetts.
-His father, from a working-class background in Solihull, West Midlands, studied electro-engineering at college until the outbreak of the Second World War, when he joined the Royal Corps of Signals; unable to continue his studies, he became (by his son's recollection) "a tailor or something of that sort", then a meter repairman for the electricity board, going on to work at the Fawley oil refinery on Southampton Water.
+His father, from a working-class background in Solihull, West Midlands, studied electro-engineering at college until the outbreak of the Second World War, when he joined the Royal Corps of Signals.
+Unable to continue his studies, he became, by his son's recollection, "a tailor or something of that sort", then a meter repairman for the electricity board, going on to work at the Fawley oil refinery on Southampton Water.
 He was also a lay preacher.

-Floyd was brought up in a council house in the small town of Wiveliscombe in Somerset, where his mother grew up; he referred to his upbringing as "a very happy rural childhood".
-His family made financial sacrifices to enable him to be educated privately at Wellington School, Somerset; popular and a good rugby player, he was forced to leave at 16 due to lack of money.
+Floyd was brought up in a council house in the small town of Wiveliscombe in Somerset, where his mother grew up.
+He referred to his upbringing as "a very happy rural childhood".
+His family made financial sacrifices to enable him to be educated privately at Wellington School, Somerset.
+Popular and a good rugby player, he was forced to leave at 16 due to lack of money.

 Floyd became a cub reporter on the Bristol Evening Post.
 He claimed, perhaps jokingly, that he decided to join the British Army in 1963 after watching the film Zulu, although the film was not released until 1964.
 Having turned down the 11th Hussars he was commissioned as second lieutenant in the "less snooty" Royal Tank Regiment serving on Centurion tanks, where he pestered the mess cook to produce gourmet dinners.

-After three years, finding that he and the Army were "mutually incompatible", Floyd found employment in several catering-related jobs including barman, dishwasher and vegetable peeler.
+After three years, finding that he and the Army were "mutually incompatible", Floyd worked in several catering-related jobs including barman, dishwasher and vegetable peeler.